 If you are traveling to Dubai for the first time, there are some things you should know about the United Arab Emirates.
 Located in the Middle East and sharing borders with Oman and Saudi Arabia, the United Arab Emirates is a Muslim country but allows for diversity and respects all religions.

 Keeping in line with the rules of the religion, the UAE is a modest country hence no PDA and using foul language in public is illegal.

-There are a number of things you should know before visiting about Dubai especially during Ramadan which falls once a year and is a religious month.
+There are a number of things you should know before visiting the city especially visiting Dubai during Ramadan which falls once a year and is a religious month.

 Dubai Budget Tour Packages

 If your budget is a little high and you can allow for spending for a few activities, I suggest checking out the following Dubai Budget Tours.
 Clicking on each will give you more information about each activity:

 Want to book a cheap flight to Dubai?
 Check and keep track of your flight tickets here